aFarkas/html5shiv/readme.md

 ------------------

-**Same domain/same origin policy** iepp.js and iepp.htc has to be served from the same domain as the HTML, which uses iepp.
+**Same domain/same origin policy** html5shiv.js and html5shiv.htc has to be served from the same domain as the HTML, which uses html5shiv.